Generic Name: meropenem

 Meropenem must be mixed with a liquid (diluent) before using it.
 Read and carefully follow any Instructions for Use provided with your medicine.
-Do not use meropenem if you don't understand all instructions for proper use.
-Ask your doctor or pharmacist if you have questions.
+Ask your doctor or pharmacist if you don't understand all instructions.

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.
 Meropenem will not treat a viral infection such as the flu or a common cold.